jku/repository-playground/playground/README.md

 a name for a new signing event: anything starting with "sign/" is fine.

 The tools will fetch the current signing event content from a matching branch in _pull-remote_.
-After signing or delegatation changes, the tools will push the changes to matching branch on _push-remote_.
+After signing or delegation changes, the tools will push the changes to matching branch on _push-remote_.

 Notes on remotes configured in `.playground-sign.ini`: